 5-7 September - Join us for a multi engine event, with tours of some of our normally closed areas

-Our annual steam gala this year features our prioneering engine 1466, together with 1450 on loan from the Severn Valley Railway.
+Our annual steam gala this year features our very own Pendennis Castle, Trojan, together with 1450 on loan from the Severn Valley Railway.
 In addition, we have SECR 01 Class No 65 on loan from the Bluebell Railway.

 Join us for an exciting weekend and celebrate steam with this multi-engine event.
 See autotrain operations, freight trains, shunting demonstrations, plus tours of our workshop areas, usually closed to the public.
 See some of the features of our site in operation, including our signal box, traverser, turntable and coal stage.